Associate Professor of Clinical Medicine and Chemical Engineering and Materials Science

 - 2001, Bachelor's Degree, Biomedical Engineering, Johns Hopkins University

-Dr. Lee is an Associate Professor of Clinical Medicine and Chemical Engineering & Material Sciences at the University of Southern California Keck School of Medicine and Viterbi School of Engineering.
-As the Chief Science and Innovation Officer for the Lawrence J. Ellison Institute for Transformative Medicine of USC, he provides leadership, guidance, vision, and development of research capabilities for executing the Institute’s research projects and will be responsible for planning, implementing, and evaluating scientific direction, projects, and funding to sustain high-impact programs in support of a bold vision to transform cancer research in the 21st century.
+Dr. Lee is an Associate Professor of Clinical Medicine, Chemical Engineering and Material Sciences, and Quantitative and Computational Biology at the University of Southern California.
+He also serves as the Chief Science and Innovation Officer for the Lawrence J. Ellison Institute for Transformative Medicine, where he provides leadership, guidance, vision, and development of research capabilities for executing the Institute's research projects and will be responsible for planning, implementing, and evaluating scientific direction, projects, and funding to sustain high-impact programs in support of a bold vision to transform cancer research in the 21st century.

 Prior to joining USC, Dr. Lee served for more than a decade as a Health Sciences Director within the National Cancer Institute's Office of the Director.
 Through direct support and use of public-public/public-private partnerships, he deployed programs focused on the integration of advanced technologies, trans-disciplinary approaches, infrastructures, and standards, to accelerate the creation of publicly available, broadly accessible, multi-dimensional data, knowledge, and tools to empower the entire cancer research continuum for patient benefit.

 In 2016, Dr. Lee was assigned to Office of the Vice President to serve as the Deputy Director for Cancer Research and Technology for the White House Cancer Moonshot Task Force.
 A few key efforts he helped coordinate include the Applied Proteogenomics OrganizationaL Learning and Outcomes (APOLLO) Network, international collaborations to share molecular characterization datasets, the Blood Profiling Atlas in Cancer pilot, as well as co-chairing an interagency group focused on cancer data and technology policy issues.

-Dr. Lee has co-authored over forty papers, five book chapters, and one book.
-He is a member of the Department of Veterans Affairs' National Research Advisory Council, the National Academies Board on Science, Technology, and Economic Policy's Innovation Policy Forum, and the Health and Environmental Sciences Institute's Board of Trustees.
+Dr. Lee has co-authored over sixty papers, five book chapters, and one book.
+He is a former appointed member of the Department of Veterans Affairs' National Research Advisory Council and the National Academies Board on Science, Technology, and Economic Policy's Innovation Policy Forum, and the Health and Environmental Sciences Institute's Board of Trustees.
 Dr. Lee earned his B.S. degree in biomedical engineering and Ph.D. in chemical and biomolecular engineering from Johns Hopkins University.